EmperorJack/visor/README.md

 Visor is still very early in development.
 The APIs are minimal, likely to change, and documentation is sparse.
 Please keep this in mind if you use it!

-If you think of a feature request, notice any bugs, or have any other feedback, please feel free to submit an issue on [Github](https://github.com/EmperorJack/visor/issues), or send a message on [TODO]().
+If you think of a feature request, notice any bugs, or have any other feedback, please feel free to submit an issue on [Github](https://github.com/EmperorJack/visor/issues), or chat on [Matrix](https://matrix.to/#/#visor:matrix.org).

 ## Examples